PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 ### 01. Single-Line Comment (`//`)

 Used for short explanations or disabling a single line of code.
+Anything after **`//`** is ignored by JavaScript.

 ```javascript
     // This is a single-line comment